Kozea/Radicale/architecture.md

   Radicale, and the class storing these collections and items in your filesystem.
 Other storage classes can inherit from the base class in this file and be provided as plugins.

+`web`
+: This module contains the web interface.